sparkle-devs/sparkle/README.md

 First, go to [chrome://extensions/](chrome://extensions/).
 There should be a "Developer mode" options.
 Simply press that, and then go to the "Manage Extensions" option/There should be a "Load unpacked" button at the top left.
 Import your Sparkle folder in there, and see the results.

 # How to use
-When launching Snap! or one of its mods with Sparkle open, you should see a new button being added to the title bar:
+When launching Snap! or one of its forks with Sparkle open, you should see a new button being added to the title bar:

 ![Snap!
 Topbar buttons, but with the new Addon button](doc/Buttons.png)